mocoding-software/redux-automata/README.md

 ## Usage Details

 Redux Automata allows configuring state and actions in declrative way.
-Every state is a function that will be executed on entry.
+Every state is a reducer function that will be executed on entry.
-Every action is a function that will lead to generating action with ```type``` and ```payload```.
+Every action is a function that returns action with ```type``` and ```payload```.

 ### Creating States
-Defining state is very similar on how reducer is defined.
-Except you have to specify name of the state and function that returns state based on typed argument and current state.
+Defining the state is absolutely the same on how reducer is defined.
+In addition to that you have to specify friendly name for the state (should be unique within automata).
-It uses the same signature as reducer:

 ```typescript
     (state: TState, arg: TAction): TState;